xianyuxmu/xianyuxmu.github.io/_posts/2017-06-17-chicken-soup.md

 - “When you find yourself on the side oft he majority, you should pause and reflect.”
 - “IF YOU TELL THE TRUTH, YOU DON’T HAVE TO REMEMBER ANYTHING.”
 - **“Never argue with stupid people, they will drag you down to their level and then beat you with experience.”**
-- “OF ALL THE THINGS I’VE LOST, I MISS MY MIND THE MOST.”
 - “IT USUALLY TAKES ME MORE THAN THREE WEEKS TO PREPARE A GOOD IMPROMPTU SPEECH.”
 - “IF YOU DON’T READ THE NEWSPAPER YOU ARE UNINFORMED, IF YOU DO READ THE NEWSPAPER YOU ARE MISINFORMED.”
 - “I’VE HAD A LOT OF WORRIES IN MY LIFE, MOST OF WHICH NEVER HAPPENED.”